NicolasDorier/NBitcoin.Docs/RPC.md

 We encourage you to run this example several time, try to play with the code.
 One trick you will often see is that when `Alice` send money to Bob, she mines her own transaction and make sure Bob is aware of this block.

-This is done this way because when Alice create a transaction, it would take time to propagate to `Bob`, so we would need to put some sleep in the code.
+This is done this way because when Alice creates a transaction, it would take time to propagate to `Bob`, so we would need to put some sleep in the code.
 Instead, we just get `Alice` to mine her own transaction and make sure `Bob` received it.
 Then we can be sure the balance has been updated.

 You will use this trick a lot during your development.